alvarogarcia7/blog_source/content/blog/2016-10-01-self-study.markdown

 I've read [this article][precog-lessons-learned], a post-mortem analysis of his company, precog, with 10 items that he learned from it.

-Tags: john-deo-goes, precog, post-mortem, startup, lessons-learned
+Tags: john-de-goes, precog, post-mortem, startup, lessons-learned

 [precog-lessons-learned]: http://degoes.net/articles/precog-lessons-learned